RicherMans/PLDA/README.md

 ```
 Note that fitting the model in the LDA case is done using enrolment data, while for PLDA we use background data ( which can be any data).

-PLDA fit does also accept two extra arguments:
+PLDA fit does also accept one extra argument:

 ```python
 #Transform the features first to a given target dimension.
 Default is keeping the dimension